Carl Laemmle: Career

 On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal Studios Hollywood, on a 230-acre (0.9-km2) converted farm in the San Fernando Valley, just over the Cahuenga Pass from Hollywood.

 Universal maintained two East Coast offices: The first was located at 1600 Broadway, New York City.
 This building, initially known as the Studebaker Building, was razed around 2004 or 2005.
 The second location to house Universal's executive offices was at 730 Fifth Avenue, New York City.
 Many years later, 445 Park Avenue was the location of Universal's executive offices.
 In 1916, Laemmle sponsored the $3,000 three-foot-tall solid silver Universal Trophy for the winner of the annual Universal race at the Uniontown Speedway board track in southwestern Pennsylvania.
-Universal filmed each race from 1916 to 1922.
+Universal filmed each race which ran from 1916 to 1922.

+In 1932, Laemmle opened the Laemmle Building on Hollywood and Vine.
+Originally planned as a 900-seat theater and office tower, the final construction was a one-story restaurant, the original plans thwarted by the Great Depression.

-In 1936, Laemmle and his son were removed from the company he founded by a hostile takeover.
-He briefly resumed distribution with a partner, Michael Mindlin, specializing in foreign films as CL Imports, in the mid-1930s, but for the most part remained in secluded retirement until his death.
+In 1936, Laemmle sponsored silent-era filmmaker James Cruze, giving him carte blanche to direct a large-scale western, Sutter's Gold.
+Cruze spent too lavishly and the resulting film was a notorious box office bomb.
+A consortium of angry investors undertook a hostile takeover of the company, ousting both studio founder Laemmle and his son Carl, Jr. The senior Laemmle briefly resumed distribution in partnership with Michael Mindlin, specializing in foreign films as CL Imports, in the mid-1930s, but for the most part remained in secluded retirement until his death in 1939.
+Laemmle's last act was writing a letter to Mindlin, commenting on his own health: "I am feeling pretty good these days."
+Mindlin received the letter after Laemmle's death.